 The outcomes for Customer A and B are essentially the same, but the journeys and touchpoints are different.
 So if you know the different ways people enter your funnel, you can optimize for those entry points.
 That way, you can meet potential buyers where they are and entice them to convert.

-Conversion Funnel Visualization
+Conversion Funnel Stages

 The top-middle-bottom funnel is a classic model used by sales teams, which focuses on sparking interest, informing potential customers, convincing them to purchase, and building loyalty so they become repeat buyers.